 BREWERIES & BARS

 Eluvium Brewing, named in honor of NC's initial mountain gold rush, specializes in session ales with some additional special brews.
-They’ve got an expansive outdoor seating arrangement and pop-up restaurant by Baa’d Sheep Burritos.
+They’ve got an expansive outdoor seating arrangement and a pop-up restaurant by Baa’d Sheep Burritos.
 Sip a nice lager, dip your chips into some queso, and enjoy your afternoon.
 Speaking of sheep, Leveller Brewing Co. is a small craft brewery in downtown Weaverville that makes and serves up world-class beer, natural wines, ciders, and elevated snacks.
 The owners have a small flock of sheep at their farm in Alexander (which are partially fed spent grain from the brewhouse) and sell their yarn and other wool products at the brewery.

-Weaverville's other brewery, Zebulon Artisan Ales, is perfect if you’re in the mood for a brewery that focuses on Belgian and French farmhouse style ales and attempts to brew something new and unique every time.
-Their downside is they’re only open from 1pm-6pm Friday and Saturday.
+Weaverville's other brewery, Zebulon Artisan Ales, is perfect if you’re in the mood for a brewery that focuses on Belgian and French farmhouse-style ales and attempts to brew something new and unique every time.
+Their downside is they’re only open from 1 pm-6 pm on Friday and Saturday.

 GREENSPACES & HIKES